 Lockdown has really brought home what we already knew: air travel is often unnecessary and a huge contributor to climate change.

 We’ve seen clear skies, unspoilt by fuel trails, been able to hear the sweet little birds chirruping away and rediscovered affection for places (quite literally) on our doorstep.

 For me personally, I feel it’s the start of a change in my travel habits.
 Although I recognise that it would be more than slightly hypocritical of me to encourage aspiring travellers not to travel by plane, I think that we can all do our bit by slowing down and making the journey part of the experience.

-One of the most enjoyable ways to travel is by train – you get to see so much more of the country and people are much more likely to interact when sat opposite each other at a table seat.
-And of course, a train journey emits a fraction of the CO2 per passenger that flying does.
+One of the most enjoyable ways to travel is by train – you get to see so much more of the country and people are much more likely to interact when sitting opposite each other at a table seat.
+And of course, a train journey emits a fraction of the CO2 per passenger than flying does.

 MT: What are the challenges of travelling solo? (if you are a solo traveller)

 HC: There aren’t many!
 I loved the solo travel that I’ve done: exploring Chapada Diamantina, Brazil; hiring a car and driving around Tasmania, and my South East Asia trip when I was 22.
 I guess it depends on how you define ‘solo travel’.